commonshost/dohnut/docs/docker-compose-pihole/README.md

 Use [Docker Compose](https://docs.docker.com/compose/) to run Dohnut and [Pi-hole](https://pi-hole.net) side-by-side on the same host.
 Dohnut encrypts Pi-hole's upstream DNS queries, adds DNS countermeasures, and supports load balancing across multiple DoH providers for better privacy and/or performance.

-This example runs Dohnut on port `53000/udp` and Pi-hole on port `53/udp`.
+This example runs Dohnut and Pi-hole, exposing the DNS resolver on port `53`.
 It also exposes the Pi-hole web dashboard for monitoring and management at:

 - http://pi.hole/admin/

-Important: Replace `XXX.XXX.XXX.XXX` with the IP address of the Docker host.
-For example: `192.168.1.2`

-To find the IP address, run:

-- Linux: `hostname --all-ip-addresses`
-- macOS: `ipconfig getifaddr en0 || ipconfig getifaddr en1`
-- Windows: `ipconfig`
+Remember to set the `WEBPASSWORD` to your preferred password for the dashboard.

-Save the edited YAML file and run both Dohnut and Pi-hole as background services:
+Save the YAML file and run both Dohnut and Pi-hole as automatically restarting background services:

     $ docker-compose up --detach